observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 For this workshop, let's use an approach that requires no changes to the application code, as it will come in handy when working with preexisting applications.
 To do so, we will make use of the OpenTelemetry Auto instrumentation for different programming languages and the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/).

+This will require our application to publish their telemetry data via [otlp protocol](https://opentelemetry.io/docs/specs/otel/protocol/) (or any other of the available [receivers](https://opentelemetry.io/docs/collector/configuration/#receivers)) to the collector, which can than send them upstream into one or more of its [exporters](https://opentelemetry.io/docs/collector/configuration/#exporters).
+The collector allows you to do much more than just forwards telemetry data from your application to Azure for example.
+Using [processors](https://opentelemetry.io/docs/collector/configuration/#processors) and [connectors](https://opentelemetry.io/docs/collector/configuration/#connectors), there is a lot of preprocessing you can do before sending your data to is end location.
+However this is a conversation for another time or come back later when this workshop has extended to also cover these topics 😉.

+> 📝 **Note:** One final note on this topic however, for people that wonder why you would want to pre process your data.
+So in scenarios when your cluster is not an AKS cluster but running on an edge device which low connectivity or if your applications produce a lot of telemetry your would like to filter/control before being send upstream these features of the collector come in very handy.
+SO if you are interested go check out the [opentelemetry-collector](https://github.com/open-telemetry/opentelemetry-collector/tree/main) and [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main) for all the options and tools you have at your disposal.

+Now that we know how we want to instrument our solution, lets start by auto-instrumenting our applications and then deploying the new version along side an OpenTelemetry Collector

 ### 📱 Configure Applications

 For auto-instrumentation, our applications need a small "agent" running alongside the service to be able to gather telemetry data from common logging, metric, and tracing libraries.

 Let's have a look at the applications we would like to instrument.

-- [devices-state-manager](TODO) is written in C#.
+- The [devices-state-manager](https://github.com/observability-lab-cse/observability-lab/tree/section/03-add-basic-observability-instrumentation/sample-application/devices-state-manager) is written in C#.
 Following the instructions on [OpenTelemetry Auto-instrumentation for C#](https://opentelemetry.io/docs/instrumentation/net/automatic/), you can auto-instrument the plain vanilla version of the Docker file in such a way that we can scrape the logs and send them to the OpenTelemetry collector.
-- [devices-api](TODO) is a Java application.
+- The [devices-api](https://github.com/observability-lab-cse/observability-lab/tree/section/03-add-basic-observability-instrumentation/sample-application/devices-api) is a Java application.
 The same instructions for Java services can be found here [OpenTelemetry Auto-instrumentation for Java](https://github.com/open-telemetry/opentelemetry-java-instrumentation).
 Like before, try adding the auto-instrumentation Agent into the build so we can expose all the metrics.

-In case you have issues, you can see how to do it when opening the section below or check out the next section's [branch]().
+In case you have issues, you can see how to do it when opening the section below or check out the next section's [branch](TODO).

 <details markdown="1">
-<summary>Click here for the Dockerfile with the auto-instrumentation Agent for Java</summary>
+<summary> 🔦 Dockerfile with the auto-instrumentation for Java</summary>

 ```Docker
 FROM eclipse-temurin:17